-- 4.1 As detailed in the declaration of solvency, liabilities were estimated to total £1,269,191. - 4.2 A notice for creditors to submit claims was advertised 12 March 2021. - 4.3 No creditor claims have been received.
-The joint liquidators received confirmation that the remaining liabilities had been paid prior to the liquidation.
+- 4.1 As detailed in the declaration of solvency, the Company had no liabilities other than the costs of the Liquidation. - 4.2 A notice for creditors to submit claims was advertised on 4 September 2019 - 4.3 No claims have been received.